MordecaiMalignatus/mordecaimalignatus.github.io/_posts/2019-02-08-the-concept-of-gardening.markdown

   keep ideas from being lost)
 - Sorting and removing or moving the post-its that your desk or your screens have accumulated.
-- Writing a SSH confit that has mnemonics for your common destinations.
+- Writing a SSH configuration that has mnemonics for your common destinations.
 - Writing scripts for things you find yourself doing over and over again.

+It provides some of the best opportunities for learning about the systems you work on.
+Not being overly focused on the very thing you want to fix means you see the lines and traces as systems interact with each other without being compelled to force them to work in different ways.
+This allows for actually absorbing the flow of information and the interaction of systems instead of getting to know one small spot really well (otherwise known as fixing a bug or adding a feature)

-This is basically my sanity valve.
+This is also basically my sanity valve.
 If I have a shitty time/day, I will do more of this, if I'm feeling really pumped I can skip this completely.
 It's also where I come up with my best ideas, and my most important re-considerations of what I thought were great ideas.
 I think you should make some room for this, too.